From 4 May, the Australian Taxation Office (ATO) opened the final reporting requirements for the JobKeeper Scheme.

 - Send the JobKeeper employee nomination noticeto your nominated employees to complete and return to you by the end of April if you plan to claim JobKeeper payment for April.
 Keep it on file and provide a copy to your registered tax agent if you are using one.

 - Enrol via the ATO business portal.
-You must do this by 31 May to claim JobKeeper payments for April.
+You must have done this by 31 May to claim JobKeeper payments for April.
 AFS can assist you with this.

 Note – As previously communicated, from 31 March 2020 access to the Business Portal is only available if you have a myGovID and Relationship Authorisation Manager (RAM).
 If you have not yet set up your myGovID and RAM for access to your business portal we strongly suggest you do this immediately, please see instructions here.